 SPHS 864: Speech and Language Impairments in Children.
 3 semester hours.
 Spring semester.
 Prerequisite, SPHS 761.
 This seminar course explores some of the categorical classifications of young children and the impact of these categories on assessment and intervention.
 Common topics include autism, visual impairments, fragile X syndrome, and Down syndrome.

 SPHS 870: Research Experience.
 2 Semester hours.
 Spring semester.
 Students may fulfill the required research experience in one of two ways; participation in a research experience or completion of a research paper.
 The research experience will entail taking part in the ongoing research of a faculty member.
 A variety of project options is available to students each semester, Students who are interested in conducting more independent research on topics of their own choosing should consider a Master’s thesis or completing a research paper.
 Students who select to complete a research paper will choose a topic area of particular interest to them; identify a theme, problem, or question within this topic area; thoroughly review the pertinent literature; analyze and synthesize this literature; and write a concise and critical literature review.

 SPHS 950: Research Resources and Tools.
 1 Semester hour.
-Spring semester.
+Fall Semester.
 This course is available to first year students in the M.S. and Au.D. programs.
 It is composed of modules of instruction designed to prepare graduate students to be able to both participate in and be educated consumers of research.
 Modules include: scientific writing, evidence based practice, how to use Ref Works, computer security, resources of the Health Sciences Library, ethical conduct, human subjects training and how to construct a professional poster.